Family law duty lawyer

-Find out when the family law duty lawyer is available
+Getting help from the family law duty lawyer

-You can only get help from the family law duty lawyer on your court date, if you are self-representing, and haven't received any legal advice before going to court.
+You can only get help from the family law duty lawyer if you are self-representing and haven't received any legal advice before going to court.

 The family law duty lawyer may not necessarily appear with you in court (unless you have a specific need), but they can still: